Food Labelling Regulations (Amendment) Bill

 Government Spending

 The bill doesn't directly specify government spending.
-Implementation costs will likely involve resources for regulatory enforcement and consumer education, but no figures are provided in the bill itself.
+Implementation costs will likely involve enforcement and potentially support for businesses adapting their labelling practices.
+No figures are available in the provided text.

 Groups Affected

-• Food producers and retailers: Will need to adapt their labelling practices to comply with the new regulations.
-This may involve increased costs.
+- Food producers and retailers: Will need to update their labelling practices to comply with the new regulations, potentially incurring costs.

 Powered by nyModel